 A “Trail” to Health

-The exhibit trailer we built for Barckholtz and its client, a health insurance group, definitely has an important mission: improving and maybe even saving lives by educating folks about nutrition, stress management, and healthy lifestyles.Such a serious topic might sound dry, but Barckholtz didn’t see any reason it had to be that way.
-They wanted their exhibit trailer to be a fun, engaging experience for kids and adults alike.
+The mobile exhibit trailer we built for Barckholtz and its client, a health insurance group, definitely has an important mission: improving and maybe even saving lives by educating folks about nutrition, stress management, and healthy lifestyles.Such a serious topic might sound dry, but Barckholtz didn’t see any reason it had to be that way.
+They wanted their mobile exhibit trailer to be a fun, engaging experience for kids and adults alike.
 So we covered the trailer inside and out with bright colors and photos.
 Moreover, we made a point of including interactive elements like touchscreens or mix-and-match tiles that illustrate the food group guidelines.

 Most of these interactive elements are educational on a general level, but some help visitors get a better idea of their individual health.
 For example, one station features statements like “I grind or clench my teeth,” or “My work and life are balanced.”
 By pressing the buttons next to the statements that describe them, visitors can quickly evaluate their stress levels.